Re-igniting my inner Cosmo with Pegasus Fantasy Version Omega!

 According to some geek listicles, Saint Seiya’s Pegasus Fantasy (ペガサス幻想) is one of the top must-know Anisongs of all times.
 Still regularly sung (screamed) by fanboys at karaoke joints worldwide.

 I don’t know how true that is.
 As for me, Pegasus Fantasy was the very first Anisong I ever played on the Yamaha Electone.
-I even arranged it for my Grade 7 examination in ’89, as a personal homage of sorts to the Manga series.
+I even arranged it for my Grade 7 examination back in ’89, as a personal homage of sorts to the Manga series.

 I wrote a little about this recently, which you can read here.
 What I’m also saying is, Pegasus Fantasy, now over 30 years old, holds many, many memories for me.
 I blush a little when saying this but whenever I hear the tune, I still feel heroic stirrings of Cosmo deep within.
 I will also, momentarily, imagine myself as a valiant Gold Saint.

 (Roshan Hyaku Ryu Ha!!!!!!!
 [Libra Saint here])

-Free Yamaha Electone Score & Registration Data for Pegasus Fantasy Version Omega
+Free Yamaha Electone Score & ELS-02C Registration Data for Pegasus Fantasy Version Omega

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.

 - Per my title, this is not the original 80s version.
 It’s the new arrangement from Saint Seiya Omega.
 You know, the spin-off series with the kiddish art style, and Shiryu as a … dad?
 (Sorry, I love the new arrangement but I dislike Omega’s story and art style)

 - Why the sudden interest in revisiting this song?
-Because of the new Netflix series, naturally.
+Because of the new Netflix series, of course!
 But no, I didn’t get the notion after watching.
 I started on this arrangement weeks ago in June.
 Sad to say, my inexperience with Rock rhythms and synth sounds made every step of the project agonizinglypainful.
 I probably would have dropped the project, had I not had on hand some Monthly Electone magazines to refer to.